Ice1187/HackTheBox-writeups/horizontall/wp.md

   }
 ]
 ```
 7. Visiting `http://api-prod.horizontall.htb/admin`, it was a login page and the title read "strapi", which was a "Open Source Nodes.js Headless CMS".
-Searched on `searchsplot`, it showed strapi might be vulerable to *Password Reset* and *RCE*.
+Searched on `searchsplot`, it showed  we might be able to reset the password of admin account and get RCE.
 ```
 $ searchsploit strapi
 -------------------------------------------------------------------------------------------------------------------- ---------------------------------